 If you want to get better at something, then you have to make it into a regular habit.
 And that definitely applies to writing in English.

-Two other things I would add — writing should be fun.
 You should enjoy writing.
 If it is a chore or you feel it is just like doing homework — you’re doing it wrong.

 Have fun with what you write.

-And when you write, try to be yourself.
-You may never show what you write to others so there is no harm in being completely honest with yourself.
-You need to write in your own voice.
-Don’t try to be someone you are not.
+You may never show what you write to others, so there is no harm in being completely honest with yourself.

 Finally, look at the journal links I provided and the links to the journaling prompts.
 Plenty of ideas there to inspire you.

-Good luck with your writing and let me know your thoughts in the comments below.
+Good luck with your writing and let me know your thoughts in the comments below!

 Nice text.
 I am learning English now and I would like to start write my diary on English.
 But I would like to write diary online then others people will can find my diary.
 It is important for me.
 I think my text in diary won’t interesting for them, but I will be know than they read me.
 What are you think about it?
 If I will write in Pensy my diary another people will can find me there?
 If not, I will can start to write my diary on wordpress.